Gloria Anne Babile Kasangu

 University of Bergen

 Gloria Anne Babile Kasangu is a Research Assistant at MediaFutures.
-She’s currently undertaking a Bachelor’s degree in Information Science at the University of Bergen, and holds a Bachelor’s degree in General Psychology.
+She’s has a Bachelor’s degree in Information Science at the University of Bergen, and a Bachelor’s degree in General Psychology.
+She is currently taking her Master in Information Science at the UiB.
 When she’s not studying or working, she enjoys cooking, writing, and working out.

 2024